build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 rtt min/avg/max/mdev = 0.309/0.309/0.309/0.000 ms
 ```

+Success! `host-c` was able to find the correct IP address (`6.0.0.106`) for the `host-f.local` name.
+But how exactly did it do it?
+Let's look at the output from the `tcpdump` captures.

-All this output is a little overwhelming.
-You can click on each command to see the full output block of what we saw when we ran these commands on our machines.
+All this `tcpdump` output can be a little overwhelming.
+To help with formatting, we have collapsed the output in this readme file.
+You can click on each command below to see the full output block of what we saw when we ran these commands on our machines.

 <details>
 <summary><b>host-c: tcpdump -nvvv</b></summary>